leodeslf/leaf/src/ux/ux_foundations_ixd.md

 ##### Three stages of memory

-1. **Sonsory store**: Very brief snapshot of incoming sensory information; most of it will be lost.
+1. **Sensory store**: Very brief snapshot of incoming sensory information; most of it will be lost.
 1. **Working**: Short-duration and limited capacity memory for active thinking and processing.
 1. **Long-term**: Long duration and very large capacity, this is where we store information for the future.